-Early Friends referred to this direct experiential relationship with God using a variety of different terms: Inward Christ, Inward Light (though not “Inner Light”), The Seed, and as a “leading”.
+Early Friends referred to their direct experiential relationship with God using a variety of different terms: Inward Christ, Inward Light (though not “Inner Light”), The Seed, and as a “leading”.
 When they used the word Christ to refer to God’s inward work in all people, this is in many ways similar to how other Christians refer to the Holy Spirit.

 The word Christ is Greek for “messiah” or savior.
 Early Quakers believed that the living Christ was one with God from the beginning of time and still present in their midst in the present — teaching, healing, transforming, liberating, and leading the Quaker community.
 They made no distinction between their present-time inward relationship with Christ and the historical Jesus.
 Many Friends today use the word Christ to refer to God’s spirit at work in their lives, but do not see this as identical with the historical Jesus, although they would almost certainly see Christ actively at work in Jesus’ life and ministry — perhaps in a way unparalleled in any other human life.

 Friends found these concepts in the Bible, especially. the Gospel of John (often called the “Quaker Gospel”):

 - “In him was life, and the life was the light of all people.
 The light shines in the darkness, and the darkness did not overcome it…The true light, which enlightens everyone, was coming into the world.”
 (John 1)

 - The Comforter (or helper or Advocate) that Jesus said God would after his death to be with us forever.
 (John 14:16)